Skip to content

 What if my secondary analysis doesn’t meet the criteria for exemption?

-Rather than worry about the IRB review level, it is more important for study teams to ensure all study activities are accurately described in the study protocol and the information/biospecimens needed to meet the aims of the research are collected.
+Rather than worry about the IRB review level, it is more important for study teams to ensure all study activities are accurately described in the study protocol and the information/biospecimens needed to meet the research aims are collected.
 Modifying procedures or data collection points in order to fit the research into an exemption category may cause more problems in the long-run, if the data collected for analysis is compromised.